 Come to Easter Eggs, and there’s always divides.
 Should we make Marizpan No 1 or Marzipan No 2?
 Should we make dad’s marzipan or mom’s marzipan?
 Really, almond marzipan or cashew marzipan?
 Did the chicken come before the egg?

-Ingredient for the Marzipan Easter Eggs
+Ingredients for Traditional Marzipan Easter Eggs

 Next, pour the mixture onto a flat board, air dry if necessary, and knead well till a smooth ball is formed.
 Add more powder sugar or rose water if needed.
 Yeah, depends on whether it’s wet or dry doesn’t it?